pyeventsourcing/eventsourcing/README.md

 These projects aim to provide functionality supported by v8 of this library that was put out of scope in v9.
 There are projects that support ORMs such as Django and SQLAlchemy.
-There are database projects supporting AxomDB, DynamoDB, EventStoreDB, and Apache Kafka.
+There are database projects supporting AxonDB, DynamoDB, EventStoreDB, and Apache Kafka.
 Other projects support alternatives to the library defaults, such as transcoding of domain events with Protocol Buffers rather than JSON.